Road rules in NT

 No right or left turn

-Where a time period is displayed on or near the sign it shows when the sign applies – eg: 7am to 10am.
+Where a time period is displayed on or near the sign it shows when the sign applies – for example, 7am to 10am.
 If there is no time period the sign applies at all times.

 Left turn permitted on red light

-A left turn on a red light is only allowed at intersections where the sign has been placed - eg: 'Left turn on red after stopping'.
+A left turn on a red light is only allowed at intersections where the sign has been placed - for example, 'left turn on red after stopping'.

 When turning left you must give way to all traffic approaching from the right.

 You must not make a U-turn at an intersection with traffic lights unless there is a 'U-turn Permitted' sign.

 When making a U-turn you must give way to all other traffic and pedestrians and not unreasonably obstruct traffic approaching from the front or behind.